“Why we must ‘contextualize’ hate,” Hill Times, 12 June, 2024.

 “The Rhetoric of McCloskey,” Challenge: The Magazine of Economic Affairs 58, no. 3, 2015: 251-61.

-In recent years, I have assigned portions of Thomas Piketty’s Capital in the Twenty-First Century to students in a couple of my courses.
+Until I shifted to his Capital and Ideology, I assigned portions of Thomas Piketty’s Capital in the Twenty-First Century to students in a couple of my courses.
 A student asked my opinion of Deirdre McCloskey’s attack on Piketty.

 As I have devoted a lot of attention in recent years to the pathologies of political debates, I decided to analyse her work as a piece of rhetoric that obscures the substantive issues Piketty raises.
 It has been published in Challenge: The Magazine of Economic Affairs.
 The published version is available, behind a wall, here.*